inasafe/inasafe-doc/docs/source/developer-docs/writing_impact_functions.rst

         legend_units = tr('(people per cell)')
         legend_title = tr('Population density')

 Finally, we create and return a new raster object based on the calculated impact grid ``I``.
-We also assign
-the same projection and geotransform as the hazard layer, give it a suitable name, pass the tables and title as keywords and provide the generated style.
+We also assign the same projection and geotransform as the hazard layer, give it a suitable name, pass the tables and title as keywords and provide the generated style.

-InaSAFE assumes that every impact function returns a raster or vector layer.
+|project_name| assumes that every impact function returns a raster or vector
+layer.
 ::

         # Create raster object and return